JulianGarneau/Hybrid_Assembly_Short_and_Pacbio_Long_Reads/README.md

 ### Table of contents (main steps of the procedure)

-1. Converting the pacbio files format to fastq files
+1. Converting the pacbio files format to fastq files (if you needed.
+Often they are already provided as FASTQ format so you can skip this part)
 2. Read subsampling and filtering
 3. Assembling the genome(s) with unicycler